TomB30/camp-manager/README.md

 The application comes pre-seeded with sample data including:
 - 48 campers with various ages and allergies
 - 8 staff members with different roles
-- 10 rooms of various types
+- 10 activity rooms of various types
+- 6 sleeping rooms (cabins)
+- 4 family groups assigned to cabins
 - Sample events for a full week schedule
+- Dynamic camper groups with various filters

 ### Type Safety
 All data types are defined in the OpenAPI schema and automatically converted to TypeScript types, ensuring consistency when the backend is implemented.